 In the morning the Ravens Restaurant offers a large and extraordinary gourmet plant-based Breakfast Menu.
 Our Dinner Menu offers creative, elegant dishes that rival the Bay Area’s best fine dining restaurants.
-Recognizing that most of our guests are not plant-based/vegan, we offer a variety of elegant, gourmet dishes to assure they’ll be satisfied (including nutritionally–we feature a mostly whole foods menu which research has shown is extremely beneficial for the human body).
+Recognizing that most of our guests are not plant-based/vegan, we offer a variety of elegant, gourmet plant-based dishes to assure they’ll be satisfied (including nutritionally–we feature a mostly whole foods menu which research has shown is extremely beneficial for the human body).

 Note: On occasion guests will express a concern about protein.
 Our breakfast and dinner menus are full of healthy protein (and fat/carbohydrate), but, more importantly, full of vitamins, minerals, fiber and more!

 We are often asked, “Why a vegan restaurant?”
 The answer is very simple: It is how we cook for our family and friends and it is how we prepare foods for our guests.

 The Ravens Restaurant is central to our philosophy of hospitality – we strive to prepare cuisine for our guests which enhances their lives though taste, nutrition and appeal, while acknowledging their better sensibilities.